-- Increased camaraderie and employee engagement
+- Increased camaraderie

-“The tournament really encourages employees to talk and engage with other employees.
+The tournament really encourages employees to talk and engage with other employees.
 They learn about common interests they may share, which helps build relationships across departments and locations.
 It also gives management a topic of conversation to discuss with employees to better get to know them.
-Casual conversations like these can lead to other conversations about business that might not have otherwise happened.”
+Casual conversations like these can lead to other conversations about business that might not have otherwise happened.

 - Equal chances of winning, regardless of your place on the organizational chart

-“Employees at all levels compete on the same level in our bracket challenge.
+Employees at all levels compete on the same level in a bracket challenge.
 And employees always get a kick out of it when their team “beats” an executive’s favorite team or they score more points than their manager.
-Again, this helps foster relationships across the organizational chart and creates opportunities for conversation that may not have happened otherwise.”
+This also helps foster relationships across the organizational chart and creates opportunities for conversation that may not have happened otherwise.

-“Many companies who have multiple locations, especially those with locations all across the country or the world, struggle to create opportunities or activities that engage employees in all ofﬁces.
-A bracket competition, ofﬁce pool or similar activity that is conducted virtually allows every employee to participate, regardless of location.”
+Many companies that have multiple locations—especially those with locations all across the country or the world—struggle to find activities that engage employees in all ofﬁces.
+A bracket competition, ofﬁce pool, or similar activity such as March Madness (which is conducted virtually) allows every employee to participate regardless of their location.